Forcepoint/fp-pta-ansible-docker-jfrog-xray/README.md

   Useful if you're using Artifactory and want to add a remote for https://releases.jfrog.io
 * docker_jfrog_xray_certs_to_trust: A list of certificates to trust and whether they are remote or not.
   Useful if you're using a private CA for Artifactory's web certificate.
+* docker_jfrog_xray_system_yaml_custom: If so desired, you may specify additional settings for the system.yaml file here.
+See the Jfrog documentation [here](https://www.jfrog.com/confluence/display/JFROG/Xray+System+YAML).

 Make sure you get any passwords vaulted so they're not in plain text!